apalhinha/workout/content/exercises/auto/a/air-bike-crunch.md

 ---
-date: 2021-03-17T22:45:57+01:00
 draft: false
 title: "Air Bike Crunch"
 url: "/exercises/air-bike-crunch-workout-exercise"
 eid: "air-bike-cru"
 exercise: "Air Bike Crunch"
-description: "See the Air Bike Crunch exercise, including video demonstration and instructions on how-to perform.
-Identify benefits and activated body parts, see similar, related and supporting exercises."
+description: "See the Air Bike Crunch exercise, including video demonstration, instructions on how-to perform, benefits, activated body parts and related exercises."
 intro: ["Dynamic movement strengthening abs and obliques, an alternative to the crunch."]
 steps: ["Lay down on your back.", "Place your hands behind your head.", "Raise your shoulders off the ground in a crunch position.", "Raise your legs, bending the knees in 90 degrees.
 This is the starting position.", "Extend one leg, while bringing the other knee to the opposite elbow.", "This is one repetition.", "Now switch, extending and bending alternate legs, bringing the opposite elbow to touch the knee."]
 hints: ["Do not strain your neck."]